YouTrip vs Revolut vs amaze vs Wise vs Wirex & More: Multi-Currency Cards Comparison (2024)

 You might have guessed how this works as it’s similar to how you might invest in stocks – a stop order is an order to buy or sell a currency once the price reaches a specific price, known as the stop price.

-Traditionally, a stop order is an order designed to limit losses or trigger an entry at a specific price, and this concept has been adopted in Revolut – when the stop price is reached, a stop order becomes a market order and is executed at the best available price (which can be lower or higher than the stop price).
+Traditionally, a stop order is designed to limit losses or trigger an entry at a specific price, and this concept has been adopted in Revolut.
+When the stop price is reached, a stop order becomes a market order and is executed at the best available price (which can be lower or higher than the stop price).

-The advantage of a stop order is you don’t have to monitor how the exchange rate changes on a daily basis, and you can be guarded against adverse exchange rate changes.
+The advantage of a stop order is you don’t have to monitor how the exchange rate changes daily, and you can be guarded against adverse exchange rate changes.

 For a Buy Stop Order, you would first place a threshold (or ‘stop’) on how much you will buy a currency for.
 Your order then triggers when the current price goes beyond your ‘stop price’, and it may execute at a different price depending on fluctuations.